 A soft credit check is what a lender will do to get an understanding of whether your loan application will be successful.

 They will be looking to see if you are up-to-date with any other repayment plans or if you are in any sort of debt or unable to pay back particular loans.

 A soft credit check will not affect your credit score as only you will be able to see on your credit report that one has been done by a lender, so no other lenders will be able to see that you've had one undertaken.

-It's not a deep dive of your credit history by any means, and will only show them what you yourself can see on your report, such as your current credit or debt, any other financial loans you've taken out, and your general payment history.
+It's not a deep dive into your credit history by any means, and will only show them what you yourself can see on your reports, such as your current credit or debt, any other financial loans you've taken out, and your general payment history.